The-Null-Pointer-Patrol/null-pointer-drone/README.md

  - The packet received as an hope index of 0 in `process_not_flood_request`, this is impossible in normal situation.
 Maybe this packet was suppose to be a **flood request**

-#### "expecting a packet of type flood request"
- - Not suppose to be trigger, call of the `process_flood_request` function with a packet that is not a flood request

 #### "flood request has no path trace"
- - Maybe we should'nt keep this one but that indicate that another drone or server sent an flood request with an empty path trace.
+ - that indicate that another drone or server sent an flood request with an empty path trace.
  He should at least had himself to the path

-#### "next hop not found"
- - Trigger when the drone try to send a packet <send packet function> to the next hop but we can't find it.
-Maybe the next hop is not connected or he not exist

 #### "Cannot send packet {} into channel {channel:?}.
 Error: {error:?}",&packet
  - return the error of the `send` function of the crossbeam channel